chef/chef-web-docs/_vendor/github.com/inspec/inspec-azure/docs-chef-io/content/inspec/resources/azure_virtual_machine.md

 ## Parameters

 `resource_group`
-: Azure resource group that the targeted resource resides in. `MyResourceGroup`.
+: Azure resource group where the targeted resource resides.

 `name`
-: Name of the Azure resource to test. `MyVM`.
+: Name of the Azure resource to test.

 `resource_id`
-: The unique resource ID. `/subscriptions/{subscriptionId}/resourceGroups/{resourceGroup}/providers/Microsoft.Compute/virtualMachines/{vmName}`.
+: The unique resource ID.

 Either one of the parameter sets can be provided for a valid query:

 - `resource_id`
 - `resource_group` and `name`